CVUA-RRW/FooDMe/docs/userguide/database.md

 ### Custom databases

 A collection of non-redundant reference sequences (RefSeq) is also available from the NCBI servers.
-The collection is not yet in a BLAST format but we provide a script to retrive and format it.
+The collection is not yet in a BLAST format but we provide a script to retrieve and format it.

 Running the commands below will create a folder called refseq, download the RefSeq collection and format it in a blast format.
 This requires to create a conda environment containing the blast tools.